 Heat the olive oil in a skillet and when the oil is shimmering hot but not smoking, add the meatballs.
-I like to shake and swirl the pan until the meatballs have gotten some color all over, this helps to maintain their round shape.
+I like to shake and swirl the pan until the meatballs have gotten some color all over, this helps to maintain their round shape and allow them to brown all over.
 Saute for several minutes, keeping the meatballs moving, until the sausage is golden brown and cooked through.
 They should read 160F on an instant read thermometer.
 Keep warm.

 Meanwhile cook your pasta in lots of salted water according to package directions until al dente.
 Drain, reserving some of the cooking water, and add the dripping wet pasta to the meatballs in the pan, the extra water clinging to the pasta is going to help create the sauce.

 Working off the heat, add the egg mixture, tossing continuously as the heat of the pasta 'cooks' the eggs into a silky sauce.
 Add more hot pasta water if needed.

 Serve right away with extra cheese and parsley.

 Make it with fettuccine ~ use any pasta that is good at grabbing sauce, flat sided fettuccine and linguine work well.

 Make it gluten free ~ there are lots of great gluten free pastas out there!

 Make it spicy ~ use hot Italian sausage, or add red pepper flakes.

 Make it meatless ~ use vegetarian meatballs, either homemade or store bought.